JustArchiNET/Madness/README.md

 ### Other

-Root `JustArchiNET.Madness` namespace also includes selected classes normally not available on .NET Framework, for example `SupportedOSPlatform`.
+Root `JustArchiNET.Madness` namespace also includes selected classes normally not available on .NET Framework, for example `SupportedOSPlatform` or non-generic `TaskCompletionSource`.

 ```csharp
 #if NETFRAMEWORK